oh-okay/Diesel-Linux/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have suggestions for improvements, bug reports, or would like to contribute code, please refer to our contribution guidelines (to be added).
+If you have suggestions for improvements, bug reports, or would like to contribute code, please refer to our contribution guidelines https://discord.gg/trvqQw99RG.